Scoring Methodology

 Purity Verification (0-25 points)

-Third-party testing is the only independent verification that a supplement contains what its label claims and is free from contaminants, heavy metals, and undeclared ingredients.
-We score based on the tier of verification.
+Supplements are loosely regulated, so the label's promise is not the same as proof.
+An outside lab checking the actual product (third-party testing) is the only independent way to confirm a supplement contains what its label claims and is free from contaminants, heavy metals, and undeclared ingredients.
+We score based on how strong that outside check is.

 | Verification Level | Score Range |